Purpose and Objectives

 Helping to Expand Pet-Visitation Therapy

-Pets on Wheels of Scottsdale volunteers are visiting 14 nursing homes and 6 ancillary projects (including Virginia Piper Cancer Center) each week.
+Pets on Wheels of Scottsdale volunteers are visiting 14 nursing homes and 6 ancillary projects each week.
 We need 120 to 140 volunteer-pet teams to be most effective.
-You can help by telling other pet owners about the program.
+You can help by telling other pet owners about our program.
 Also, the bumper stickers and magnetic car signs attract attention.